-A correlation coefficient quantifies the linear relationship between two measurements [9].
+A correlation coefficient quantifies the linear relationship between two measurements [10].
 The correlation coefficient is denoted by the letter r; its value ranges from -1 to +1, where 0 indicates the absence of any linear relationship.
-The value r = -1 indicates a perfect negative linear relation (one measurement decreases as the second measurement increases); the value r = +1 indicates a perfect positive linear relation (one measurement increases); the value r = +1 indicates a perfect positive linear relation (one measurement increases as the second measurement increases).
+The value r = -1 indicates a perfect negative linear relation (one measurement decreases as the second measurement increases); the value r = +1 indicates a perfect positive linear relation (one measurement increases as the second measurement increases).
 The slope of the linear regression line, denoted by the letter m, is related to r.
 Whereas r represents the linear association between the vendor and laboratory concentrations, m quantifies the amount of change in the vendor's measurements relative to the laboratory's measurements.
 A value of +1 for the slope indicates perfect agreement.
 Values greater than 1 indicate that the vendor results are generally higher than the laboratory, while values less than 1 indicate that the vendor results are usually lower than the laboratory.